techbin/LaravelDC/README.md

 Step 4: Click the Answers link to input the parameters for the questions and see result - as shown in the screen shot below.

+Above steps should work but incase if there is any issue with the laravel or composer then simply do a fresh install.

+1. composer global require "laravel/installer"

+2. laravel new aligent

+3. composer install

+4. rename .env.example .env

+5. Copy the controller and view folders from the github project extract and paste in the new instance.

+5.1 Controllers: aligent/app/Http/Controllers
+5.2 Views: aligent/resources/views/questions

 C. File Structure

 The projects main controller files are located at aligent/app/Http/Controllers